subvertnormality/mosaic/README.md

 ### Norns Menu Navigation

 Further configuration happens on Norns.
 Each _Mosaic_ grid page has a group of pages on the Norns screen.
 Settings in these pages are typically set once and require minimal adjustments.
 Navigation through these pages is accomplished by moving left and right with the E1 encoder, the selected setting can be chosen using the E2 encoder, and the value of the settings can be adjusted by moving up and down with the E3 encoder.
 Some settings require a confirmation before they are set.
 Press the K3 button to apply any selected changes.
-If you navigate away from the page without applying, the change will be cancelled.
+If you press K2 or navigate away from the page without applying, the change will be cancelled.

+In general, the K3 button is used to confirm changes, K2 is used to cancel, and K1 is held to access shift functions.

 <p>
   <svg width="25" height="25" viewBox="0 0 500 500" style="vertical-align: middle;">